Thomas Brazier

 Biography

 I am an evolutionary biologist and population geneticist broadly interested in genome evolution and patterns of genetic diversity across genomes, populations, and species.
 My academic background combines a PhD in population genomics focused on recombination landscapes and ongoing research in comparative genomics and genome evolution, with a focus on understanding the diversity of structural variation across the eukaryotic tree of life.
-My work has allowed me to gain experience with genomic data analysis, including variant calling and genotyping, estimating genetic diversity statistics, simulations under diverse frameworks (msprime, SLiM), and Python/R programming in Unix environments.
-I have also actively engaged in analyzing large-scale genomic and life history trait datasets to understand evolutionary processes, such as the evolution of recombination landscapes across plant species.
+My work has allowed me to gain experience with Python/R programming in Unix environments, genomic data analysis, including variant calling and genotyping for a wide range of sequencing approaches (RAD-seq, RNA-seq, WGS, Pacbio long reads), and performing data analysis and population genetics inference, including simulations under diverse frameworks (msprime, SLiM).
+I have also actively engaged in meta-analyses to integrate large-scale genomic and life history trait datasets to understand evolutionary processes, such as the evolution of recombination landscapes across plant species.

 During my PhD (ANR HotRec), I leveraged large genomic datasets in a comparative genomic framework to understand global patterns of molecular evolution in plants.
 I used meta-analytic approaches and advanced statistics to describe and quantify the diversity and determinants of recombination and its associated evolutionary processes (e.g., GC-biased gene conversion) among a large set of plant species.